DanThomp507/Hacker-News-Scraper-Test/README.md

 --posts [number of posts]` or `hackernews -p [number of posts]`
 * Running these commands will return the requested number of posts in the console
+* You can also run `hackernews --help` for automated help

 ## Libraries Used and Why
 - Axios: a Javascript library that is used to make HTTP requests from Node.js.